andikleen/pmu-tools/README.md

 available as a standalone program.
 - Some utility programs to access pci space or msrs on the command line
+- A utility program to program the PMU directly from user space (pmumon.py) for counting.
+This is mainly useful for testing and experimental purposes.

 Usage: